AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/manage-user-access.md

 ### Administrators: configure Real-Time CDP Collaboration access {#RTCDP-collaboration-access}

-To grant users access to Real-Time CDP Collaboration, you'll use an access control concept called roles.
+To grant users access to Collaboration, you'll use an access control concept called roles.
 Roles define the level of access a administrator or user has to [resources](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/home#permissions) in your organization.

-When configuring individual access to Real-Time CDP Collaboration, you'll assign users' roles containing permissions from the Collaborations resource.
+When configuring individual access to Collaboration, you'll assign users' roles containing permissions from the Collaborations resource.
 You can use the [manage roles](./manage-roles.md) guide to find out information on:

-- the [two standard roles](./manage-roles.md#standard-roles) and the levels of access they grant to Real-Time CDP Collaboration
+- the [two standard roles](./manage-roles.md#standard-roles) and the levels of access they grant to Collaboration
 - creating [custom roles](./manage-roles.md#specific-access-roles) using the Collaboration resource
 - the list of permissions included in the Collaborations resource